devHeadset/cat.nvim/README.md

 **Important:** This project is currently in its alpha phase, meaning it is still under active development.
 Expect frequent breaking changes, updates, and improvements.
 Please report any issues you find!

+## ⚠️ Issues
+- Some features on the dashboard are currently broken.

 ## ✨ Features

 - Fast and minimal startup time